Causality in the Can: Diet Coke's Impact on Fatness: Methodology

 \subsection{Data Collection}

-All data in this paper comes from the NHANES program~\citep{NHANESAbout}.The National Health and Nutrition Examination Survey (NHANES) is a key program of the National Center for Health Statistics (NCHS), part of the CDC, which assesses the health and nutritional status of the U.S. population.
-NHANES annually examines about 5,000 nationally representative individuals through both interviews and physical examinations.
-The survey collects data on demographic, socioeconomic, dietary, and health-related factors, along with medical measurements and laboratory tests conducted by trained medical staff.
+All data in this paper is sourced from the NHANES program~\citep{NHANESAbout}.
+The National Health and Nutrition Examination Survey (NHANES), run by the CDC's National Center for Health Statistics (NCHS), assesses the health and nutritional status of the U.S. population.
+Annually, NHANES examines about 5,000 nationally representative individuals through interviews and physical exams, collecting data on demographics, socioeconomic factors, diet, and health, along with medical measurements and lab tests.

-We conducted a thorough review of all data documented in the NHANES project, closely examining the health information contained within various statistical reports.
-In the diet data segment, the study surveys the frequency of American consumption of a broad range of food items through questionnaires, encompassing everyday food categories such as soft drinks, alcoholic beverages, beef hamburgers, and grain salads, among others.
-The examination section includes data that can be measured physically, such as blood pressure, body weight, and oral health status.
-The laboratory tests segment encompasses assays of various biomarkers within the body, including levels of different hormones.
+We thoroughly reviewed NHANES data, focusing on health information from various reports.
+The diet section surveys the frequency of consumption of various foods, including soft drinks, alcohol, hamburgers, and salads.
+The examination section provides physical measurements like blood pressure and body weight, while the lab section includes biomarker assays such as blood sugar levels.

 For the topic under discussion, our initial step involves sourcing data relevant to Diet Coke consumption and its association with fatness.
 Numerous studies~\citep{Adabk1274,BMI,BMI2}, have validated the Body Mass Index (BMI) as an optimal measure for assessing obesity, hence we will utilize BMI data as our indicator of obesity in this paper.
 However, regarding the intake of Diet Coke, due to changes in dietary survey questionnaires, relevant data was collected only during two survey cycles between 2003 and 2006.
 Nonetheless, the formulation of Diet Coke has not altered over the past twenty years~\citep{CocaColaFAQ2023}, making the use of this data both reasonable and valid for our analysis.